Useful Tips How to Cite a Presentation

 Structure:

 Last name, first name.
 Title of an unpublished conference paper.
-Title of conference, Location, Date of the conference.
+Title of the conference, location, and date of the conference.
 Unpublished conference paper.
-The Institution holding the document, Location of the institution, year of access.
+The institution holding the document, the Location of the institution, and the year of access.
 Print.

 Example: